Back to Blog

 Strategy 4: The News Strategy

-The event approach: Trade around major economic announcements.
+The event approach: Trade based on the volatility created by major economic announcements.

 How to trade news: